 A. Directory Information

 Directory information, as defined above, may be made available to the public if the student has not restricted its release.
-The Institute will honor requests to restrict release of directory information but cannot assume responsibility for contacting students to later request their permission to release this directory information.
+The Middlebury Institute of International Studies at Monterey will honor requests to restrict release of directory information but cannot assume responsibility for contacting students to later request their permission to release this directory information.
 Students should consider very carefully the consequences of any decision to restrict release of directory information.
-When a student instructs the College to not release directory information, any future requests for such information from persons or organizations outside the Monterey Institute will be refused, unless a legal exception applies, or unless the student subsequently files a written request that the information be released.
+When a student instructs the Middlebury Institute to not release directory information, any future requests for such information from persons or organizations outside the Middlebury Institute will be refused, unless a legal exception applies, or unless the student subsequently files a written request that the information be released.
 Requests to restrict release of directory information must be submitted in writing to the Records Office.
 Forms for making such requests may be obtained from the Records Office.

 B. Disclosure For Legitimate Educational Interest